Transcript of Sold a Story E5: The Company

 (Music ends)

-In our next and final episode, I talk to the former general manager of Heinemann.
+In our next episode, I talk to the former general manager of Heinemann.
 I’ll tell you how Irene Fountas and Gay Su Pinnell are reacting to criticism of their work.
 And what Lucy Calkins is saying about changes that she’s making to her Units of Study for Teaching Reading.

-Calkins: We fixed up a few of the places where the science of reading has been, you know, pointing out, we, we like, messed up.
+Calkins: We fixed up a few of the places where the science of reading has been you know, pointing out, we, we like, messed up.

 That’s next time, on Sold a Story.